lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 This new keyword does NOT affect the meaning of this function itself.
 It is not part of the function's type.
 It is not part of the function's definition.
 Leaving it off in some TUs will not cause an ODR violation within the definition of `identity`.
 It is, insetead, a kind of compiler hint for callers of this function.
-This new constraint replacer syntax shouldn't be left off of the `identity` function as the constraint replacer syntax affects how callers will call this function... which that will lead to ODR violations.
-This distinction will become important.
+Despite the fact that disagreement over the presence of this this new constraint replacer syntax isn't an ODR violation, it shouldn't be left off of functions like the `identity` function as the constraint replacer syntax affects how callers will call this function... and that will lead to ODR violations.
+This distinction between affecting the definition and affecting the caller will become extremely important.

 As this decoration does not affect the definition of `identity`, but instead affects the callers, what exactly does it mean then?
 Let's assume that the above `identity` is `std::identity`.
 In that case, the following